adambard/learnxinyminutes-docs/java.html.markdown

 //     // Method declarations
 // }

+// Marking a class as abstract means that it contains abstract methods that must
+// be defined in a child class.
+Similar to interfaces, abstract classes cannot
+// be instantiated, but instead must be extended and the abstract methods
+// defined.
+Different from interfaces, abstract classes can contain a mixture of
-// Methods can't have bodies in an interface, unless the method is
+// concrete and abstract methods.
+Methods in an interface cannot have a body,
-// static.
-Also variables are NOT final by default, unlike an interface.
+// unless the method is static, and variables are final by default, unlike an
-// Also abstract classes CAN have the "main" method.
+// abstract class.
+Also abstract classes CAN have the "main" method.
-// Abstract classes solve these problems.

 public abstract class Animal
 {